Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Dynamics of Triple System

 As depicted in the figure, we can decouple a system into the two-body inner binary orbit and the outer orbit with tertiary companion in motion around center of mass of inner binary, if the distance between the first and second bodies is much shorter than the distance to the third body.
 This hierarchy is supported by assuming that the gravitational effect of the third body is much smaller than the gravitational interaction between the first and second bodies.

 In a two-body problem in Newtonian dynamics, a bound system is given by an elliptic orbit, which is described by six orbital elements; the semi-major axis $a$, the eccentricity $e$, the inclination $i$, the argument of periastron $\omega$, the longitude of ascending node $\Omega$, and the mean anomaly $M$.
 Although these elements are constant (except mean anomaly) in an isolated two-body system, in the hierarchical three-body system, the perturbations from the tertiary companion affect the binary motion and modify the trajectory from that of the isolated one.
 Such a trajectory is not closed in general, but we can introduce an {\it osculating orbit} at each time, whose trajectory is approximated by the elliptical orbit with the above six orbital elements determined by the instantaneous position and velocity \citep{Murray00}.
 As for the outer orbit, we pursue the center of mass of the inner binary rotating around the tertiary companion (see Fig.~\ref{fig:3body}).
 It can also be described as another osculating orbit.
-Hence, we introduce two osculating orbits, which are called as inner and outer orbits: The masses of the inner binary are $m_1$ and $m_2$, while the tertiary companion has the mass $m_3$.
+Hence, we introduce two osculating orbits, which are called as inner and outer orbits: the masses of the inner binary are $m_1$ and $m_2$, while the tertiary companion has the mass $m_3$.
 We use subscriptions `in' and `out' to show the elements of inner and outer orbits, respectively.

 In the hierarchical three-body system with large relative inclination, a secular change of orbital elements may occur.
 Under some conditions, there appears an oscillation between the relative inclination and the eccentricity of the orbit, which is called Kozai-Lidov (KL) oscillation\citep{Kozai62,Lidov62}.
-This mechanism was independently discovered by Kozai and Lidov in 1962.
+This mechanism was independently discovered by Kozai and Lidov in 1962 \footnote{Although the framework and fundamental formulation had been already established by Von Zeipel in 1910 \citep{von1910,Ito2019}, we shall call it Kozai-Lidov mechanism because it is commonly used.}.

 The relative inclination $I$ is defined as the argument between the inner and outer orbital planes.
 It is given by two orbital elements as